vaswdscdas/constant_estimation/README.md

 ## Running environment

-- The codes run on latest MATLAB enviroment.
+- The codes run on latest MATLAB environment.
 - Since Octave does not supply **ldl** function for indefinite symmetric matrix, the rigorous evaluation is not available for Octave.

 ## Configuration